 The macro-economic environment is the major driver of risk to SEB's results of operations and financial condition.
-Many of SEB's markets experienced declining economic growth, rising unemployment and decreasing asset values during the global financial crisis.
-Adverse economic and market conditions affect SEB in a number of ways, including, among others, a decrease in the demand for certain loans and other products and services offered by SEB, increased cost of funding, volatile fair values for many of SEB's financial instruments, higher goodwill impairment charges and increasing loan impairment charges, all of which have in the past resulted in lower profitability and may have the same effect in future periods.
+Adverse economic and market conditions affect SEB in a number of ways, including, among others, a decrease in the demand for certain loans and other products and services offered by SEB, increased cost of funding, decreased net interest income and net fee and commission income, volatile fair values for many of SEB's financial instruments, higher goodwill impairment charges and increasing loan impairment charges, all of which have in the past resulted in lower profitability and may have the same effect in future periods.
 The medium-term outlook for the global economy, which will be important to SEB's results of operations and financial condition, remains mixed.
 Although the Nordic economies have proven to be robust during the past three years, austerity measures in many countries have accentuated sovereign risk and created subdued economic growth, particularly in Europe, which could impact SEB's main markets.
-For example, in late February 2015, the newly elected government of Greece agreed a four-month extension of its bail-out loans, although it is uncertain whether Greece will be successful in negotiating with its creditors and implementing economic reforms in a manner satisfactory to the Eurozone countries and the International Monetary Fund, the European Commission (EC) and the European Central Bank (ECB).
-There is the further risk that Greece may leave or be forced to leave the Eurozone.
+For example, in August 2015, the government of Greece agreed a third bail-out package with its creditors, although it remains uncertain how successful Greece will be in implementing economic reforms in a manner satisfactory to the Eurozone countries, the International Monetary Fund, the European Commission (EC) and the European Central Bank (ECB).
+There remains a risk that Greece may leave or be forced to leave the Eurozone which could create uncertainty and may destabilise the Eurozone.
+Volatile commodity prices, including oil and gas, have also had an adverse effect on certain industry sectors in Europe and on Norway, one of SEB's core markets.
 No assurance can be given that these and other events will not result in further negative effects on economic recovery or that sovereign risk will not adversely impact SEB's asset valuations.
 Continuing weak macroeconomic conditions may further adversely affect net interest margins, credit quality and loan portfolio growth as well as prices of real estate and other property held as collateral for loans, which may lead to renewed large loan impairment charges.
-With a significant part of its operating profit arising from its Merchant Banking division, SEB's results of operations are particularly exposed to the risk of a downturn in the capital markets in general, and in SEB's wholesale and investment banking business in particular.
-SEB's performance may also be affected by future recovery rates on assets and the historical assumptions underlying asset recovery rates, which may no longer be accurate.
+With a significant part of its operating profit arising from its Large Corporates & Financial Institutions division, SEB's results of operations are particularly exposed to the risk of a downturn in the capital markets in general, and in SEB's wholesale and investment banking business in particular.

-The Group's operations in Sweden account for a significant part of its operating profit, with 55 per cent. of operating profit in 2014 attributable to operations in Sweden.
-The other Nordic countries of Denmark, Finland and Norway accounted for a further 24 per cent. of operating profit in 2014.
-In addition, 71 per cent. of the Group's non-bank credit portfolio of SEK 1,943 billion as of 31st March, 2015 represented Swedish exposures with a further 6 per cent. representing exposures to the other Nordic countries.
-One particular risk in relation to the Swedish economy is the indebtedness of Swedish private individuals which is partly due to increasing home prices.
-As a result, it remains possible that at some stage in the future the Swedish housing market may experience the price adjustment that has occurred in many other comparable countries.
-There is also a risk that economic recovery in Sweden and the other Nordic countries will not be sustained.
+The Group's operations in Sweden account for a significant part of its operating profit, with 56 per cent. of operating profit in 2015 attributable to operations in Sweden.
+The other Nordic countries of Denmark, Finland and Norway accounted for a further 22 per cent. of operating profit in 2015.
+In addition, 73 per cent. of the Group's non-bank credit portfolio of SEK 1,890 billion as of 31st December, 2015 represented exposures booked in Sweden with a further 6 per cent. representing exposures booked in the other Nordic countries.
+There is also a risk that economic recovery in Sweden and other Nordic countries will not be sustained.
 A sharp decline in real estate prices or a return to weak or negative economic growth in Sweden, the other Nordic countries or the other markets in which SEB operates, including the Baltic countries, could have a material adverse effect on SEB's results of operations, business, financial condition, liquidity and/or prospects.